mozilla-services/socorro/docs/gettingstarted.rst

 At this point, you should have a basic functional Socorro development environment.

 See :ref:`gettingstarted-chapter-updating` for how to maintain and update your environment.

+See :ref:`gettingstarted-chapter-configuration` for how configuration works and about ``my.env``.

 See :ref:`webapp-chapter` for additional setup and running the webapp.